The Cryder farm water tower, Cryder Point Apartments, Whitestone

 The Cryder farm is long since gone and nothing more remains but the apartment complexes which bear the family , and the lane that led to the farm.

 However, a new discovery has been made.
-Standing in a parking lot at the corner of 162nd Street and 9th Avenue is an amazing site.
+Standing in a parking lot at the corner of 162nd Street and 9th Avenue is an amazing sight.
 The old water tower that once belonged to the Cryder farm still remains.
 Never torn down and over looked by the ages, it still stands to this very day!
 When the Le Harve complex was built the construction company never touched the structure which serves no purpose since underground pipes services the areas water supply.

 The valve that once released its contents is frozen in place.
 The fact that the tower, most likely over one hundred years old, still exists is a true miracle.
 In the late seventies the Le Harve community conducted a summer project in which the children painted to the cylindrical structure brown and turned it into a strange totem pole covering it with a mosaic of Indian figures complete with bows and arrows.
 The top of the tower is completely flat but it most likely had a pinnacle roof made of wood which gave it the appearance of a mill or silo.
 For those that are able to come view the tower shall truly be amazed for it is a wonderful local historical relic of Whitestone’s forgotten farming history that still stands as if waiting for its owner to return.